Dartmouth College, B.A.

 Professor Stephen Meili is the Supervising Attorney in the Law School's Immigration and Human Rights Clinic, where students represent asylum-seekers and detained individuals in various immigration and appellate court proceedings.
 His teaching interests include human rights and immigration law, civil procedure, consumer law, and legal practice.

-Professor Meili has written several articles in the area of human rights, the most recent of which, "U.K. Refugee Lawyers: Pushing the Boundaries of Domestic Court Acceptance of International Human Rights Law," will be published by the Boston College Law Review and the Boston College International and Comparative Law Review in 2013.
+Professor Meili has written several articles in the area of human rights, the most recent of which, "U.K. Refugee Lawyers: Pushing the Boundaries of Domestic Court Acceptance of International Human Rights Law," was published by the Boston College Law Review and the Boston College International and Comparative Law Review in May 2013.
 He has also co-authored (with U of M Law School Professor David Weissbrodt) two recent works on human rights issues: "Recent Developments in the Human Rights of Trafficked Persons," in Human Rights and Migration: Trafficking for Forced Labour (Palgrave Macmillan, 2012) and "Human Rights and Protection of Non-Citizens: Whither Universality and Indivisibility of Rights?"
 28 Refugee Survey Quarterly 34 (2010).

 He has also published numerous articles and chapters in edited volumes on lawyers and the legal profession, civil procedure, comparative law, and consumer protection.
 Recent publications in these areas include "Collective Justice or Personal Gain?
 An Empirical Analysis of Consumer Class Action Lawyers and Named Plaintiffs," 44 Akron Law Review 67 (2011); "Consumer Protection," in Oxford Handbook of Empirical Legal Research (Oxford, 2010); "Staying Alive: Public Interest Law in Contemporary Latin America" 9 International Review of Constitutionalism 43 (2009); and "Of course he just stood there; he's the Law: Two Depictions of Cause Lawyers in Post-Authoritarian Chile," in The Cultural Lives of Cause Lawyers (Cambridge, 2008).